yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

 #### Display
 ICILS participating countries selected a nationally representative sample of 8th-grade students and teachers.
 As a result, when using the ICILS IDE, you have the option to run either a student- or teacher-level analysis.
 Selecting the Student option in the display drop-down list provides student or school information that is an attribute of students (thus estimates are reported, for example, as the “percentage of students”), while selecting the Teacher option provides teacher or school information that is an attribute of teachers (thus estimates are reported, for example, in terms of the “percentage of teachers”).

-#### Measures
+#### Dependent Variables
-The ICILS IDE includes measures for each display when selected, including overall scales (Student display only) and continuous variables.
+The ICILS IDE includes dependent variables for each display when selected, including overall scales (Student display only) and continuous variables.
-There are continuous variables other than scale scores that you may choose as a measure of analysis.
+There are continuous variables other than scale scores that you may choose as a dependent variable of analysis.
 These variables fall under different categories, such as Population and Student demographics, and include variables such as student age in years, ratio of school size and teachers, and an index of computer experience in years.
 Some of the continuous variables may have missing values if there are cases that did not answer the assessment or the questionnaire.
 In both the Student and Teacher displays, selecting the variable “Percentage across full sample” under the Population category will allow you to calculate percentage statistics based on the full sample.

 #### Years
 Data from ICILS 2013 and 2018 are available in the IDE.
-Currently, data availability in the IDE is dependent on the measure selected.
-For example, if the measure chosen is CIL: Overall scale, you can choose one or both years: 2018 and 2013.
-If the measure chosen is CT: Overall scale, you can choose 2018.
+Currently, data availability in the IDE is dependent on the dependent variable selected.
+For example, if the dependent variable chosen is CIL: Overall scale, you can choose one or both years: 2018 and 2013.
+If the dependent variable chosen is CT: Overall scale, you can choose 2018.

 #### Jurisdictions
 All listed jurisdictions can be selected for any analyses, provided data are available for the selected year.
 In 2018, a total of 12 countries and 2 benchmarking participants took part in the ICILS CIL assessment.
 Of those participants, 8 countries and 1 benchmarking participant opted into the ICILS CT assessment.